 I have decided to present the text of ‘Bed Crow’ with the lightest of edits, perhaps adding a comment of my own now and then if it seems appropriate.
 In this way readers can still enjoy the wonderful dialogue and poems of the original with little alteration, not to mention his lovely drawings.
-Where available I will add explanations if they seem necessary, and footnotes giving the dictionary definition of obscure words so that your reading may flow more easily.
-In fact, in this work, Sri Tirtha Lal, - 'Bed Crow', uses very few names and other words that would be unfamiliar to those who may have had little exposure to the philosphical or spiritual terminology of India and Nepal.
+Where possible I will add explanations if they seem necessary, and footnotes giving the dictionary definition of obscure words so that your reading may flow more easily.
+In fact, in this work, Sri Tirtha Lal, 'Bed Crow', uses very few names and other words that would be unfamiliar to those who may have had little exposure to the philosophical or spiritual terminology of India and Nepal.
 Rather, he speaks of the human condition that is common to all.

-It must be noted that Sri Tirtha Lal was university educated and for many years practiced as a doctor, - indeed we used to refer to him as ‘the Doctor’.
-As far as communication and conversation are concerned, his English was excellent, however in written form it tends to be, dare I say, a bit Dickensian, and he would often find strange words and epithets with which to sprinkle his prose.
+It must be noted that Sri Tirtha Lal was university educated and for many years practiced as a doctor - indeed we used to refer to him as ‘the Doctor’.
+As far as communication and conversation are concerned, his English was excellent, however in written form it tended to be, dare I say, a bit Dickensian, and he would often find strange words and epithets with which to sprinkle his prose.
 Most of these can be found in a dictionary, though hardly in general usage today.
 Some indeed appear to be the product of his quirky imagination.
-Nevertheless, I must say that should you have no difficulty in understanding and following the thread of his words, then it is somewhat to my shame that I should even think of improving them.
+Nevertheless, I must say that should you have no difficulty in understanding and following the thread of his words, then it is somewhat to my shame that I should even think of improving on them.

 Again, I am always very interested to hear your comments here.